5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

+# Please wait with using this guide, a new version will come out today which will have different instructions.

 # Getting Started with the Rpi Image

 *Tested on Rpi Model 1B (4GB) and 2B (16GB) in combination with Windows, QUEMU does not seem to work*